Efficient Generation of Grids and Traversal Graphs in Compositional Spaces towards Exploration and Path Planning: Simplex Grid

 The number of points can be found by, again, considering the surrogate problem of ball compositions mentioned in Section~\ref{ssec:combinatorialcomplexities} and noting that if the last ball cannot be removed from any position, there will be $d$ fewer possible options to perform $d-1$ moves, thus resulting in $N_I$ samples:

 This can be quickly double-checked through summation of internal points of all lower $\delta$ dimensional spaces enclosed in $d$ space:

 We can now look at $N_I(d, n_d)$ to $N_S(d, n_d)$ ratio for the aforementioned case of generating all 7-component alloys.
 For $5\%$ grid ($n_d=20$) we get $\approx \frac{1}{8.5}$, and for $10\%$ grid ($n_d=10$) we get $\approx \frac{1}{95}$, showing a clear benefit of implementing the new method.
-This can be done by taking the modified-NEXCOM algorithm \cite{Chasalow1995AlgorithmPoints} from Section~\ref{ssec:fullgrid} and: \begin{enumerate} \item Adjusting procedure length from $N_S$ to $N_I$. \item Initializing first states in \textbf{x} to 1. \item Adjusting the starting point from [1, 1, ..., $n_{div}$] to [1, 1, ..., $n_{div}-d_{im}+1$]. \item Jumping to the next dimension one step earlier ($val \neq 2$). \end{enumerate}
+This is often done by using the full grid algorithm but with $d$ subtracted from $n_d$, followed by the addition of $1$ to all grid elements, but it can also be accomplished by a dedicated algorithm to avoid any performance overhead.
+In this work, the latter is done by taking the modified-NEXCOM algorithm \cite{Chasalow1995AlgorithmPoints} from Section~\ref{ssec:fullgrid} and: \begin{enumerate} \item Adjusting procedure length from $N_S$ to $N_I$. \item Initializing first states in \textbf{x} to 1. \item Adjusting the starting point from [1, 1, ..., $n_{div}$] to [1, 1, ..., $n_{div}-d_{im}+1$]. \item Jumping to the next dimension one step earlier ($val \neq 2$). \end{enumerate}

 To implement the following \texttt{nimplex} snippet.